wp-plugins/multiple-ajax-calendar/readme.txt

 Full documentation can be found on the [Multiple Ajax Calendar](http://thesquaremedia.com/blog/plugins/multiple-ajax-calendar/) page.

 == Changelog ==

+= 2.2   =
+* Added the featured image thumbnail
+* Added shortcode to include calendar into posts and pages

 = 2.1.2   =
 * Links in hover tooltips display one on top of the other.